fonyeabo12/EmployeeTracker/README.md

 -Sql file

+# Objective
-Objective Project objective was to create 3 html files containing a. navbar
+Project objective was to create an Employee Tracker that can be dynamically  updated on the command line.

-b. forms

-c. placeholders

-d.
-Portfolio page

-e.
-Contact Page

-f. index/home page